adeweaver/docs/src/oss/javascript/integrations/chat/togetherai.md

 ## API reference

-For detailed documentation of all ChatTogetherAI features and configurations head to the API reference: <https://api.js.langchain.com/classes/langchain_community_chat_models_togetherai.ChatTogetherAI.html>
+For detailed documentation of all ChatTogetherAI features and configurations head to the [API reference](https://api.js.langchain.com/classes/langchain_community_chat_models_togetherai.ChatTogetherAI.html).